 10. Encourage collaboration

 Having your teachers work together can significantly impact their motivation.
 More experienced teachers will be recognized for their best teaching strategies.
 Younger teachers will be given validation that they things that they are trying are actually working.
 Consider creating professional learning communities within your school to create a more formal structure for collaboration.
+Use technologies such as Planboard, Google Drive, and Asana to foster a culture of collaboration.

 Keeping your teachers motivated can be a challenge.
 But it is an essential part of your students’ overall success.
 Great teachers are those that are motivated to excel and take pride in their students’ success both inside and outside the classroom.
 Take the time to experiment with some of these tips to find what works best in your school!
+Let us know what works by tweeting to us @chalkdotcom This is how I motivate my teachers: